2017-2018 Work Plan

 The mandate of the Vancouver City Planning Commission (VCPC) is to advise City Council on matters relating to the planning and development of the City as citizens of the City of Vancouver; and in particular, to represent ideas and opinions about the future of the city and to consider and report to Council on any proposal likely to have a significant effect on this future.

 The negotiated text was adopted at the Habitat III Summit in Quito Ecuador in October 2016.
 Ignoring the UN-speak, the document outlines a bold vision to which cities should aspire.
-The Commission has embraced these aspirations for Vancouver and has adopted the NUA as a framework to guide its work for the next 5 years and beyond.
+The Commission has embraced these aspirations for Vancouver and has adopted the NUA as a framework to guide its work for the next several years and beyond.

 It is clear that Vancouver has already made considerable progress on many of the basic building blocks identified within the NUA and many other cities often look to the City as a model, nationally and internationally.
 This is a matter of well-deserved pride on behalf of Vancouver’s elected officials and professional staff, businesses, community organizations and citizens.

 At the same time, the City of Vancouver is confronting several ‘wicked’ problems – particularly complex issues involving many levels of government and sometimes competing objectives of groups within the City.
 A few of Vancouver’s more challenging development-related issues include: